 See How Simple it is to Grow Kohlrabi Microgreens?

-Kohlrabi isn't a very common vegetable, and that might scare many people away from giving them a try.
+Kohlrabi isn’t a very common vegetable, which might scare many people away from trying them.

-But, as you can see these flavorful and nutritious microgreens are very easy to grow.
-The vibrant colors will make anything you add them too more beautiful.
+But, as you can see, these flavorful and nutritious microgreens are easy to grow.
+The vibrant colors will make anything you add them to more beautiful.
 Remember, we eat with our eyes also.

-You won't be disappointed with Purple Vienna Kohlrabi microgreens.
-Give them a try, and my guess is you'll be adding them to your rotation of microgreen crops.
+You won’t be disappointed with Purple Vienna Kohlrabi microgreens.
+Give them a try, and I guess you’ll add them to your microgreen crop rotation.

 Interested in Growing Kohlrabi Microgreens?

-If you'd like to try growing Purple Vienna Kohlrabi microgreens at home use the buttons below to take a look at the microgreen kit.
+If you’d like to try growing Purple Vienna Kohlrabi microgreens at home, use the buttons below to look at the microgreen kit.

 Or, if you have the supplies, we carry the seeds as well.